Sh3B0/emka/README.md

 - When installing application dependencies with `npm install`, we made sure that no vulnerabilities were found in the used versions of the dependencies.
 - Docker also provides `docker scan` addon which we can configure to run periodically to scan the image against vulnerability databases such as Snyk and alert on found issues.
-- Database credentials are implemented using K8s secrets which are stored in `etcd`, the cloud provider ensures [encryption at rest](https://docs.microsoft.com/en-us/azure/aks/concepts-security#:~:text=Etcd%20store%20is%20fully%20managed%20by%20AKS%20and%20data%20is%20encrypted%20at%20rest%20within%20the%20Azure%20platform.).
+- Database credentials are implemented using K8s secrets which are stored in `etcd`, the cloud provider ensures [encryption at rest](https://docs.microsoft.com/en-us/azure/aks/concepts-security#:~:text=Etcd%20store%20is%20fully%20managed%20by%20AKS%20and%20data%20is%20encrypted%20at%20rest%20within%20the%20Azure%20platform.) with a platform-managed key.
+- // https

 ### Registry Security